OU-Libraries/cdm-util-scripts/README.md

 * [printcdminfo](#printcdminfo) prints CONTENTdm collection information to the terminal, including collection aliases and field nicknames
 * :new: [printftpinfo](#printftpinfo) prints FromThePage project information to the terminal, including FromThePage collection labels
-* :new: [scanftpfields](#scanftpfields) generates a report on what field-based transcription field sets are in use in a FromThePage project
+* :new: [scanftpfields](#scanftpfields) reports on what field-based transcription field schemas are in use in a FromThePage project
 * :new: [catcherdiff](#catcherdiff) generates a report showing what item metadata will be changed if a `cdm-catcher` `edit` action JSON file is implemented
 * [csv2catcher](#csv2catcher) takes a CSV with CONTENTdm metadata edits, reconciles it to CONTENTdm items, and outputs a `cdm-catcher` `edit` action JSON upload
-* :new: [ftpfields2catcher](#ftpfields2catcher) translates a FromThePage field-based transcription project into a `cdm-catcher` `edit` action JSON upload
+* :new: [ftpfields2catcher](#ftpfields2catcher) downloads a FromThePage field-based transcription project and translates it into a `cdm-catcher` `edit` action JSON upload
 * [ftp2catcher](#ftp2catcher) reconciles a FromThePage transcription project to a CONTENTdm collection based on uploaded file names and outputs a `cdm-catcher` `edit` action JSON upload
-* [csv2json](#csv2json) transposes a CSV into a list of rows in JSON using column names as keys, one use of which is to transform a CSV with CONTENTdm field nicks column names into a `cdm-catcher` `edit` action JSON upload
+* [csv2json](#csv2json) transposes a CSV into a list of rows in JSON using column names as keys, one use of which is to transform a CSV with CONTENTdm field nicks as column names into a `cdm-catcher` `edit` action JSON upload

 ## Installation